 “By using BFR, you get similar benefits to the muscles that you would from traditional strength training,” Michael explained.
 “It stresses the muscles so they get stronger, but protects the joints since it is typically just body weight exercises.”

-After several months of rehabilitation at Village West, at the end of 2019, Dr. Pacicca evaluated her patient and delivered the news—Lauryn was still going to need the second surgery.
+After several months of rehabilitation at Village West, at the end of 2019, Lauryn was re-evaluated and was still going to need the second surgery.

 Lauryn returned home the same day, and a couple of weeks later started rehabbing her knee again, just about the same time the COVID-19 pandemic hit.